Finding the best protein powder for your health & wellbeing

 Muscle health

 If you’re looking to maintain your muscle health, consider opting for a protein powder derived from a complete protein source, and one with high bioavailability which can be easily digested, absorbed, and put to use by your body.
+By choosing a complete, bioavailable protein, you’ll be supplying your body with all the amino acids which are vital for muscle support, with studies finding that the digestibility directly affects the utilisation of these amino acids.
+(13)

 Weight management

-Protein plays a key role in satiety and weight management (8) - whey protein, in particular, can lead us to feel fuller for longer (9).
+Protein plays a key role in satiety and weight management (15) - whey protein, in particular, can lead us to feel fuller for longer (16).
 If weight loss is one of your main goals, it’s beneficial to avoid protein powders with added sugars.
 Pay attention to the protein-to-calorie ratio, prioritising those with a higher protein content than carbohydrates and fats.

 Intolerances and sensitivities

 To choose the best protein powder, you’ll need to consider any intolerances or sensitivities you present.
 For those with gluten intolerance, look for a protein powder which actively avoids gluten contamination in its processes.
-For some, a plant-based protein powder might be more optimal - for example, pea protein powder, which is hypoallergenic (10).
+For some, a plant-based protein powder might be more optimal - for example, pea protein powder, which is hypoallergenic (17).

 Dietary choices